-When it comes to leaders and managers looking after their employees or team members, one of the key skills they need is that of active listening.
-Active listening can be used effectively in many instances – a manager may be mentoring or coaching someone, or a team member may be struggling with their mental health and describing the issue to their manager, or explaining a difficulty they are having with a task, or putting their argument forward for a pay rise.
-The situations are endless, yet listening, no matter how essential it is, is not something we are really taught.
+When it comes to looking after your employees or team members, one of the key skills you need as a manager is that of active listening.
+Active listening can be used effectively in many instances: you may be mentoring or coaching someone, or a team member may be struggling with their mental health and describing the issue to you, or explaining a difficulty they are having with a task, or putting their argument forward for a pay rise.
+The situations are endless.
+Yet listening is not something we are really taught.
 But, we must ask ourselves, is there any point in talking if no one is able to truly listen?

-Consider this: would you want to share your troubles with someone who was inattentive, uninterested?
+Consider this: would you want to share your troubles with someone who was inattentive or uninterested?
 Probably not.
-So it is important that, as a listener, managers are themselves and fully present in the conversation.
-This means that there is no personal or professional facade, they are authentic, warm and trustworthy.
+So, it is important that, as a listener, you are yourself and fully present in the conversation.
+This means that there is no personal or professional facade, instead you’re authentic, warm and trustworthy.
 It is noticeable if people are automatic or not genuine in their responses and this might result in the speaker shutting down and being unwilling to continue.

-By being empathetic, managers will be casting aside their own way of experiencing and responding to the world and, instead, trying to understand the world as the speaker experiences it – ‘walk in their shoes’, as they say.
-By embodying this and acknowledging what the person is feeling, they can help them feel like they are truly understood.
+By being empathetic, you cast aside your own way of experiencing and responding to the world and, instead, try to understand the world as the speaker experiences it – ‘walk in their shoes’, as they say.
+By embodying this and acknowledging what the person is feeling, you help them feel like they are truly understood.

-Through actively listening, managers can help establish a connection, build trust, understand differences, and help the speaker re-experience and understand their feelings.
+Through actively listening, you can help establish a connection, build trust, understand differences, and help the speaker re-experience and understand their feelings.
 These are all consequences that can have a positive impact on both parties.
-These skills will be even more effective if they use them in conjunction with the three conditions listed above.
+These skills will be even more effective if you use them in conjunction with the three conditions listed above.

 This can play a huge part in a conversation.
 Research has shown that if there is conflict between what is being said and the facial expressions that support it, it is the facial expression that will be believed.
 Positive body language is important: an attentive and relaxed posture, interested facial expressions, steady but soft eye gaze and nodding.